-At, Affordable Plumbing, Rooter and Water Heaters, we offer emergency slab leak detection and repair everywhere in the Glendale, AZ, area.
+At, Zest Plumbing & Drain, we offer emergency slab leak detection and repair everywhere in the Glendale, AZ, area.
 Our skilled plumbers are insured, licensed, and equipped with over a decade of plumbing experience.
 There’s no plumbing problem they can’t solve.

 Help protect your pipes from corrosion leaks with annual draining cleaning services from our experienced team.

 A slab leak is a leak under the concrete foundation of your house.
 They are usually caused by improper pipe installation, ground shifting, or hard water that slowly erodes the pipes.

 As mentioned, given their location, home foundation leaks can be difficult to spot.
 The most common signs of a slab leak include:

 - Sudden humidity issues, such as mold or a musty odor

 - Reduced water pressure

 - Hearing running water when no taps are on